Home > Camping

 Material & Durability

 A separate footprint, or groundsheet, isn’t required for an enclosed single-wall tent.
 Lightweight materials are pretty durable, but they tend to break down if they’re roughly handled.
-Investing in a lighter weight bundle means the recreationist should be mindful with gear care.
+Investing in a lighter-weight bundle means the recreationist should be mindful with gear care.

-nemo 4 season tent set up in woods
+nemo 4 season tent

 Bathtub Floor